pkallas/React-Redux-Isomorphic-Starter/README.md

 ## Introduction
 This is a repository that I made to be used as a starting point for any React application.
+Feel free to clone or fork the repo.
 To view the starting point, go to the following directory:

 src/client/components/homepage